nichgalva/active-directory-homelab/README.md

 ---

-***These scenarios were designed to replicate common help desk tickets and reinforce practical troubleshooting skills.***
+***These troubleshooting scenarios were used to test authentication, permissions, and client connectivity inside the lab environment.***

 ---
 ## 🧠 Key Takeaways